Using TRICARE for Addiction Treatment in Florida

 - The addiction treatment services TRICARE insurance may cover.

-- If TRICARE covers services like drug and alcohol detox, inpatient rehab, and intensive outpatient rehab.
+- If TRICARE covers services like drug and alcohol detox, inpatient rehab, and intensive outpatient addiction treatment.

 - How to use it to pay for treatment.